pitmonticone/pretalx/DEPENDENCIES.rst

 JavaScript dependencies
 =======================

-pretalx uses a couple of JavaScript libraries aswell.
+pretalx uses a couple of JavaScript libraries as well.

 +----------------------------+------------------------------------------------------------------------------------+------------------------------------------------------------+
 | Name                       | License                                                                            | URL                                                        |